KJ7LNW/xnec2c-optimize/README.md

        ./xnec2c-simplex.pl examples/yagi.conf

 and then open `xnec2c -j NN examples/yagi.nec` where `NN` is the number of CPUs you have available on your system.
+ - From the main window: select View->Frequency Plots
+   - From the Frequency Data Plots window: Enable a graph, like VSWR.
+Configure whatever you would like to see during optimization.
+ - From the main window: select File->Optimizer Output.
-Select File->Optimizer Output.
-Optimization will then begin.
+ - Optimization will then begin!

 -Eric, KJ7LNW